 The individual curriculum for both sessions of the SIBF Leadership Academy has been thoughtfully developed to offer a broad spectrum of opportunities to investigate innovation, creativity, and entrepreneurship.
 World-class business coaches and global business executives with proven expertise serve as session instructors for the plenary sessions.
 In addition, a select group of experienced international business professionals serve as facilitators; two or three facilitators manage participant Learning Groups and lead the conversations that deepen and extend learning and personal growth.
 The underlying credo for the Academy is that everyone is a teacher; each participant is expected to share personal knowledge and experiences as they assimilate each session’s lessons.

-Session 2: Dallas, Texas - November 10-15, 2019
+Session 1: Dallas, Texas - November 10-15, 2019

 Both sessions are required and participants will remain in contact to work on individual business projects between sessions 1 and 2.

 The SEALA Academy is a 10-day immersion in a demanding environment.
 It is a leadership boot camp whose watchwords are purpose, authenticity, character, values.
 You will need all your skill to master the high refinements of leadership arts.
 But you will need all your courage to go deep in exploring your default reaction to authority – how to manage the stress of handling systems – your true ability to work with power – before, as a leader, you can fulfill your potential and promise.

 SEALA is not all lectures and general theory.
 Plenary learning sessions alternate with breakout groups facilitated by experienced businesspeople, seasoned practitioners from around the world.
 Every idea is up for discussion; every lesson is tested against experience to prove its worth.
 SEALA focuses on the real-life applications of leadership skills especially seen against the developing needs of South East Asia today.